Kevin Ledversis, on Thu, Sep 17, 2020

 Kevin Ledversis, on Tue, Nov 07, 2017

-There has been much written about finding and retaining warehouse workers lately.
-These issues are not going away as eCommerce is expected to grow to $4 trillion by 2020.
-Who is going to do the work?
+There has been much written about finding and retaining happy warehouse workers.
+These issues are not going away as eCommerce is expected to grow.
+But, who is going to do the work?
+It has never been more important to have the right equipment which includes an advanced warehouse cart with portable power.

 Kevin Ledversis, on Tue, Aug 22, 2017